6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: 6G Channel Simulator

 \subsubsection{6G Feature 5--SAGIN}

-Using the configurations in Table \ref{tab_CMG3}, the path loss of SG channels with different channel configurations is illustrated in Fig. \ref{fig_CMG10_5}.
-The path loss of SG channels is affected by the height of satellites, the elevation angle of the link, and the center frequencies.
-The increase in satellite height results in an increase in propagation distance, which makes the path loss larger.
+Using the configurations in Table~\ref{tab_CMG3}, the path loss of SG channels with different channel configurations is illustrated in Fig.~\ref{fig_CMG10_5}.
+The path loss of SG channels is affected by the height of the satellites, the elevation angle of the link, and the center frequencies.
+An increase in satellite height results in an increase in propagation distance, which increases path loss.
 Furthermore, the path loss increases when a higher frequency band is used.
-Additionally, the elevation angle of the link can affect the path loss in SG scenarios; when the elevation angles increase, the path loss becomes larger.
+Additionally, the elevation angle of the link can affect path loss in SG scenarios; when the elevation angle increases, path loss increases.